Ttibsi/re-view/README.md

-# REVIEW - Regex Viewer
+# RE-VIEW - Regex Viewer

 A TUI application for viewing and testing regex.